MicrosoftDocs/msteams-docs/msteams-platform/samples/app-with-collaboration-controls.md

 ### Using Approvals

-Approvals allow users to request sign off from others when working in a record.
+Approvals allow users to request sign out from others when working in a record.
 For example, request an approval to complete a task or close a record.

 1. Go to the **Approvals** tab of the application.